GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-6/genesis-6.englishNatural.md

 and it grieved him to his heart.

-And He-Who-Is said, "I will wipe-out the human which I created from over the face of the ground, from human unto beast, unto creeping-thing, and unto bird of the skies;
+And He-Who-Is said, "I will wipe-out the human which I created from over the face of the soil, from human unto beast, unto creeping-thing, and unto bird of the skies;
 for I have relented that I have made them."